calculix/cae/README.md

 + Using external python packages *ccx2paraview* and *unv2ccx* as required dependacies.
 + Added buttons to select paths in Settings dialog.
 + cae.bat and cae.sh - run source code
-+ Unittest: each keyword from kom.xml has corresponding html file in doc.
++ Unittest: each keyword from kw_list.xml has corresponding html file in doc.
++ Keywords hierarchy and keywords list with arguments now are driven by two separate xml-configs.
++ Added validation to the KeywordDialog widgets.
++ Bugfix: import menu did nothing in empty model.

 <br/><br/>